awslabs/amazon-ec2-instance-qualifier/README.md

 ## Major Features

-* Executes test suite on a range of EC2 instance types in parallel while monitoring and collecting benchmark data.
-Supported benchmarks:
+* Executes test suite on a range of EC2 instance types in parallel and persists test results and execution times
-  * CPU load: average queue length of processes waiting to be executed or being running (given by `uptime`)
-  * Memory used: amount of used memory (given by `free -m`)
+* Installs and configures [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) on each instance type for capturing benchmark data
+  * Instance-Qualifier uses the following for benchmarking: `cpu_usage_active` and `mem_used_percent`
+  * More information on these metrics can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html)
+* Provides an ingress point for users to add their own logic to be executed in instance user data via `--custom-script` flag
 * Supports asynchronous functionality, which means users can exit the CLI after tests begin and resume the session at a later time to fetch the results
 * Uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to manage all resources
 * Creates an S3 bucket to store test results, instance logs, user configuration and CloudFormation template